Hawaii History Just For Entertainment

 Interesting Facts

-- With rich volcanic soil and ideal farming conditions, Hawaii is the only U.S. state that grows coffee.
-In 2006, Kona coffee was named by Forbes.com as one of the world’s top 10 most expensive brews at around $34 per pound.
+• With rich volcanic soil and ideal farming conditions, Hawaii is the only U.S. state that grows coffee.
+In 2006, named by Forbes.com as one of the world’s top 10 most expensive brews at around $34 per pound.

-- Standing 13,796 feet above sea level, Mauna Kea is Hawaii’s tallest volcano.
-But it stretches an additional 19,680 feet below the surface of the water, making Mauna Kea the tallest mountain in the world at 33,476 feet.
+• Standing 13,796 feet above sea level, Mauna Kea is Hawaii’s tallest volcano.
+It stretches an additional 19,680 feet below the water, making it tallest mountain in the world at 33,476 feet.
 Mount Everest’s elevation, measured from sea level, is 29,035 feet.

-- Hawaii’s Mauna Kea is the tallest mountain on earth, with a height of over 30,000 feet from its base—on the floor of the Pacific Ocean—to its peak.
+• Hawaii’s Mauna Kea is the tallest mountain on earth.
+A height of over 30,000 feet from its base—on the floor of the Pacific Ocean—to its peak.

 Hawaii becomes 50th state

 The modern United States receives its crowning star when President Dwight D. Eisenhower signs a proclamation admitting Hawaii into the Union as the 50th state.
-The president also issued an order for an American flag featuring 50 stars arranged in staggered rows: five six-star rows and four five-star rows.
+The president also issued an order for an American flag featuring 50 stars arranged in staggered rows..
 The new flag became official July 4, 1960.

 The first known settlers of the Hawaiian Islands were Polynesian voyagers who arrived sometime in the eighth century.
-In the early 18th century, American traders came to Hawaii to exploit the islands’ sandalwood, which was much valued in China at the time.
+In the early 18th century, American traders came to Hawaii to exploit the islands’ sandalwood.
+Much valued in China at the time.
 In the 1830s, the sugar industry was introduced to Hawaii and by the mid 19th century had become well established.
 American missionaries and planters occupied the islands and brought about massive changes in Hawaiian political, cultural, economic and religious life.
 In 1840, a constitutional monarchy was established, stripping the Hawaiian monarch of much of his authority.

-- Hawaii is one of the two states in the United States that do not observe Daylight Savings Time (Arizona is the other).
+• Hawaii is one of the two states in the United States that do not observe Daylight Savings Time.

 Hawaii Shortbread Cookies

-If you really wanted to say Have a Good Day, I would say, “Ho’omaika’i Ke La!” which means to Make your Day Good!
+If you really wanted to say Have a Good Day.
+I would say, “Ho’omaika’i Ke La!” which means to Make your Day Good!
 It’s all about the frame of our mind and consciousness.
-We can choose to react in a positive way throughout our day and this in turn makes it a Good Day.
+We can choose to react in a positive way throughout our day, This in turn makes it a Good Day.
 So, it’s culturally correct to tell people to make choices to have a good day.

 Hawaii Alphabet